Definition of Working Capital Turnover Ratio

 The working capital turnover ratio is also referred to as net sales to working capital.
 It indicates a company's effectiveness in using its working capital.

 The working capital turnover ratio is calculated as follows: net annual sales divided by the average amount of working capital during the same year.

-To illustrate the working capital turnover ratio, let's assume that a company's net sales for a recent year were $2,400,000 and its average amount of working capital during the year was $400,000, its working capital turnover ratio was 6 ($2,400,000 divided by average working capital of $400,000 = 6 times during the year.
+To illustrate the working capital turnover ratio, let's assume that a company's net sales for the most recent year were $2,400,000 and its average amount of working capital during the year was $400,000.
+Therefore, its working capital turnover ratio was: net sales of $2,400,000 divided by average working capital of $400,000 = 6 times during the year.